cryptoguyinza/tronsr-template/INTRO.md

 -----------------------------------------
 **REWARDS**

-Once Tron SR we will gradualy reduce to our campaign sharing rewards.
+I offer both TRX or Token rewards.
+Yes you as a voter can choose!

+*TRX Rewards
 We are currently sharing 86%, details here
   - 85% shared with voters
   - 1% shared with loyal voters that remain 360 rounds.
 Elite group
   - I pay out in **TRX**